irishjack490/Pizza-API/README.md

 			ref: 'User',
 			required: true,
 		}
-Ingredient is comprised of the following
+Side is comprised of the following

 		name: {
 			type: String,